Intermittent Positive Pressure Breathing

 Late 1950s Pediatric VENTALUNG

-The “eyes” on the face of the clown moved as the child breathed on the unit.
+The “eyes” on the clown face of the pediatric version of the VENTALUNG moved as the child breathed on the unit.

 1960s